Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested the Monroe Line

-We assembled each configuration and used it the way most living-room seating actually gets used: quick sits, long streaming sessions, laptop work, naps, and two-person sharing.
+We assembled each configuration and used it like normal living-room seating: quick sits, long streaming sessions, laptop work, naps, and two-person sharing.
 We scored assembly, cooling, comfort, durability, layout practicality, cleaning, and value on a 5-point scale.
-For comfort, we split the score into seat comfort, back support, seat-depth fit, and ease of repositioning.
-Jenna handled the comfort-reader role, Ethan did the constant-mover test, and Marcus covered the heavier-load sessions.
-We logged notes after short sits and longer blocks so the scores reflected both first impressions and extended use.
+For comfort, we separated seat comfort, back support, seat-depth fit, and ease of repositioning.
+Jenna handled the comfort-reader role, Ethan focused on constant movement, and Marcus took the heavier-load sessions.
+Notes were logged after short sits and longer blocks so the scores reflected both first impressions and extended use.

 How Did Each Monroe Variant Feel in Real Use?